Share:

 The forests of the Congo Basin are therefore of crucial importance to the region and the world.
 If we want to reach the climate, global biodiversity and sustainable development goals, we must all work harder to ensure the protection of these ecosystems.

-UNFCCC COP30 represents a unique opportunity to give the stakeholders of the Congo Basin Forests a voice.
-On 18 November, the United Nations Forum on Forests (UNFF) Forest Pavilion will shine the spotlight on this natural treasure.
-The Congo Basin Day, organised by the CBFP with the support of CAFI, will bring together hundreds of delegates across nine sessions to discuss the challenges and opportunities of preserving the Congo Basin.
+UNFCCC COP30 was a unique opportunity to give the stakeholders of the Congo Basin Forests a voice.
+On 18 November, the United Nations Forum on Forests (UNFF) Forest Pavilion shined the spotlight on this natural treasure.
+The Congo Basin Day, organised by the CBFP with the support of CAFI, brought together hundreds of delegates across eight sessions to discuss the challenges and opportunities of preserving the Congo Basin.

-Speakers from a variety of backgrounds (including governments, regional institutions, scientists, civil society representatives, NGOs, the private sector, philanthropists, banks and think tanks) will engage with the audience and encourage constructive debate on how to sustainably use and protect the Congo Basin's forest ecosystems for the benefit of the climate, nature and people.
+Speakers from a variety of backgrounds (including governments, regional institutions, scientists, civil society representatives, IPLCs, NGOs, the private sector, philanthropists, banks and think tanks) engaged with the audience with constructive debates on how to sustainably use and protect the Congo Basin forest ecosystems for the benefit of the climate, nature and people.

-During the Congo Basin Day, an Immersive experience will also be proposed to the participants to show the magic of the Congo Basin through an amazing audio-visual session with sensory cues featuring footages of one of the wonders of the world including its rich biodiversity and cultural diversity.
+During this special day for Congo Basin Day, an Immersive experience was proposed to the participants to show the magic of the Congo Basin through an amazing audio-visual session with sensory cues featuring footages of one of the wonders of the world including its rich biodiversity and cultural diversity.